DaddyJCub/home-hub/PRD.md

 - **Purpose**: Enable easy diagnosis of issues by capturing errors with stack traces, timestamps, and context
 - **Trigger**: Any unhandled error, promise rejection, or console error occurs in the application
 - **Progression**: Error occurs → Bug tracker captures details (message, stack trace, URL, timestamp, context) → Bug indicator badge appears in header → User can view bugs in Settings → Copy formatted bug report for sharing → Mark resolved or delete bugs
-- **Success criteria**: All errors are automatically captured with useful context, users can easily copy bug reports for diagnosis, and resolved bugs can be cleared
+- **Success criteria**: All errors are automatically captured with useful context, users can easily copy bug reports for diagnosis, resolved bugs can be cleared, and server logs are structured (JSON with feature tags)

 ### Dashboard Customization
 - **Functionality**: Drag-and-drop widget reordering, toggle visibility, apply layout presets, and organize dashboard layout